Go to the forms tool

 You can also create new contact properties directly from the form by clicking the Create new button in this section.
 To do so, follow the instructions here.

 If you've included fields that should be required upon submission, hover over the field and click Edit.

-On the left-hand side, scroll down to Make this field required and check the box next to it.
+On the left-hand side, scroll down and check the Make this field required box.

 Please note: an email address is required to create a contact, so the Email field will always be marked as required on your forms.

 If there is a field on your form that you wish to remove, hover over the field and click Delete.

 Add text to your form

 You can add help text below the labels of your fields to provide additional information to your users.

 You can also add rich text areas between fields to add customizable text, create headers, or add spacing to your form.

 Learn more about adding help text and rich text areas here.